-- (a) A petition for reimbursement may cover a twelve-month period; and - (b) The twelve-month period may be: - (i) A calendar year; or - (ii) The twelve-month period following the anniversary date of the support order; or - (iii) The twelve-month period following an adjudication under this section. - (c) Twelve-month periods under this section may not overlap. - (2) The application must be in writing and at a minimum state: - (a) The twelve-month time period to be considered; - (b) The date of the order requiring the payment of day care or special child rearing expenses; - (c) The amounts required by the court or administrative order for day care or special child rearing expenses for that time period; - (d) The amounts actually paid by the NCP for that time period; - (e) The total amount of day care or special child rearing expenses which the NCP claims the custodial parent (CP) actually incurred for that time period; - (f) The NCP's proportionate share of the expenses actually incurred; and - (g) The amount of reimbursement for overpayment to which the NCP claims to be entitled for that time period. - (3) The effective date of a hearing request is the date DCS receives the written request. - (4) WAC 388-14A-4300 through 388-14A-4304 apply only to amounts paid during the twelve-month period ending May 31, 1996 or later.
+- (2) A petition for reimbursement must cover a 12-month period. - (a) The 12-month period may be: - (i) A calendar year; or - (ii) The 12-month period following the anniversary date of the support order; or - (iii) The 12-month period following an adjudication under this section. - (b) 12-month periods under this section may not overlap. - (3) The petition must be in writing and at a minimum state: - (a) The 12-month time period to be considered; - (b) The date of the order requiring the payment of day care or special child rearing expenses; - (c) The amounts required by the court or administrative order for day care or special child rearing expenses for that time period; - (d) The amounts actually paid by the NCP for that time period; - (e) The total amount of day care or special child rearing expenses which the NCP claims the custodial parent (CP) actually incurred for that time period; - (f) The NCP's proportionate share of the expenses actually incurred; and - (g) The amount of reimbursement for overpayment to which the NCP claims to be entitled for that time period. - (4) An NCP must file a petition for reimbursement within two years of the alleged overpayment in order to be entitled to reimbursement under WAC 388-14A-4300 through 388-14A-4304 and RCW 4.16.130.
+The effective date of the petition is the date DCS receives the written request. - (5) When a court or administrative child support order requires an NCP to pay variable day care or special child rearing expenses and the fixed monthly amount of day care or special child rearing expenses was calculated in a notice of support owed, an NCP who believes they overpaid such expenses: - (a) May request an annual review of the notice of support owed under WAC 388-14A-3330; and - (b) Is not entitled to a hearing on a petition for reimbursement under WAC 388-14A-4300 through 388-14A-4304.